alessando-guida/vcfwiper/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/ljspohumdl4rhlmk?svg=true)](https://ci.appveyor.com/project/irongraft/vcfwiper)
 [![GitHub issues](https://img.shields.io/github/issues-raw/mazzalab/vcfwiper)](https://github.com/mazzalab/vcfwiper/issues)

+**Motivation**: Some variant callers can generate .vcf files that are not conform to the VCF standard.
+This can cause unpredictable problems or errors when imported in downstream software that requires standard vcf as input.

-`VcfWiper` is a Python application that fixes and wipes VCF sequencing files.
+`VcfWiper` is a Python application that fixes and wipes VCF sequencing files. it prints out a description of the problem with lines of the vcf that are not conform to the standard and remove those variants from the file.

 * Compatibility: Python <=3.9
 * OS: Windows, Linux, Mac OS